Bill Israelson

 Bill Israelson (born February 21, 1957) is an American professional golfer.
 Israelson had an exemplary amateur career, culminating with three consecutive victories at the Minnesota State Amateur in the late 1970s.
 He struggled in making it onto the PGA Tour, however, failing in four consecutive attempts at q-school.
 In the interim he played primarily on the Asia Golf Circuit, recording a win at the 1985 Thailand Open.
-Shortly thereafter, Israelson made it onto the PGA Tour but he did not have much success, playing for only two seasons on tour, missing the cut in the majority of his events and recording only one top ten.
+Shortly thereafter, Israelson made it onto the PGA Tour but he did not have much success, playing for only two seasons on tour.
 For the remainder of his career, Israelson primarily worked as a club pro though still played in some well-publicized midwestern events, notably winning the Minnesota Senior PGA Professional Championship six times.

 Early life

 Israelson was born in Brainerd, Minnesota.
 Israelson is from Bemidji, Minnesota.
 Israelson started caddying at Bemidji Town Country Club at the age of 10.
 Much later in life he said, “I worked my way up from a caddy, to the shoeshine guy and just about every other job."
 Larry Perkins, a high school teacher and notable golfer from Bemidji, served as his mentor during his early years.
 At the age of 13, he won the club championship at Lost River Golf Course in Gonvick, Minnesota.

 Israelson was on the golf team and hockey team at Bemidji High School.
 He was considered a "standout" player on the hockey team.
 He eventually became one of the captains.
 In addition, Israelson received much media attention for his play on the golf team.
 During his sophomore year, in the spring of 1973, he received media attention for one of the first times.
 At the two-round high school state golf tournament, Israelson shot an opening round 72 to put him in a tie for fourth place among individuals, two back of the lead.
 At the end of the school year he played well at the state championship.
 During the summer he won the Birchmont and Bagley shortstops.
 His win at Birchmont was "his first noteworthy victory."
 In August, he played the two-round Minnesota Jaycee Junior Golf Tournament in Hastings, Minnesota.
 Israelson won the event at 142, defeating Brad Cook of Northfield, Minnesota.